Relocating To Wilmington, NC

 Why Move To Wilmington?

-Today Wilmington is roughly the same size as, Berkeley, California or Cambridge, Massachusetts.
-Like these similarly sized towns, Wilmington is also a college town, being the home of the University of North Carolina at Wilmington.
-The city, the eighth-largest in the state and the county seat of New Hanover County, is built on a seafaring tradition and is growing thanks to its ever-developing industry and economy—and an international airport.
+Today Wilmington is roughly the same size as Berkeley, California, or Cambridge, Massachusetts.
+Like these similarly sized towns, Wilmington is also a college town, being the home of the University of North Carolina at Wilmington and the fast-growing Cape Fear Community College, a full-time trade school.
+The city is the county seat of New Hanover County, which is the smallest and one of the most wealthy counties in the state.
+Wilmington is built on a seafaring tradition and is growing thanks to its ever-developing industry and economy—and an international airport

 Wilmington residents range from students and workers at the university to active retirees to young families drawn in by the friendly welcome and the laid-back lifestyle.
 However, don’t let its casual demeanor fool you.
 Wilmington means business.

 Every year Wilmington appears on several “best city” lists thanks to its vibrant economy and superlative quality of living.